tzlaine/small_wg1_papers/P2727_iterator_interface.md

     int * base() const { return it_; }

 private:
-    // Provide access to these private members. friend boost::stl_interfaces::access;
+    // Provide access to base_reference.
+    friend boost::stl_interfaces::access;

     // These functions are picked up by iterator_interface, and used to